Dueling U.S. Agendas As U.N. Climate Change Summit Enters Crucial Final Week

 But over the weekend, that report became a sticking point for negotiators at the COP24 summit.
 A handful of countries, including the U.S., refused to sign off on a statement endorsing the report's findings.
 The U.S. joined Russia, Kuwait and Saudi Arabia in opposing an outright endorsement.

 That's in keeping with the current administration's climate policy.
-President Trump announced last year that he intends to withdraw the U.S. from the Paris climate agreement in 2020, and the federal government has tried to roll back emissions regulations and has moved to emphasize fossil fuels.
+Trump announced last year that he intends to withdraw the U.S. from the Paris climate agreement in 2020, and the federal government has tried to roll back emissions regulations and has moved to emphasize fossil fuels.

 "I think the administration's posture, its threat to withdraw from the agreement, its rollback of domestic climate policies, certainly has weakened the U.S. influence in this process," says Elliot Diringer of the Center for Climate and Energy Solutions, a nonprofit environmental group in the U.S.